Country of Origin Labeling (COOL): An Overview

 Background

-Foods other than meat and poultry are regulated by the U.S. Department of Health and Human Services’ Food and Drug Administration (FDA), primarily under the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C. §301 et seq.
+Foods other than meat and poultry are regulated by the U.S. Department of Health and Human Services’ Food and Drug Administration (FDA), primarily under the Federal Food, Drug, and Cosmetic Act (“FFDCA”) 21 U.S.C. §301 et seq.

 Federal Regulatory Authority

 Loper Bright Enters. v.
 Raimondo, 144 S. Ct.
-2244 (2024) overruled the long-standing doctrine of deference established in Chevron, U.S.A., Inc. v.
+2244 (2024) overruled the long-standing doctrine of agency deference established in Chevron, U.S.A., Inc. v.
 Nat.
 Res.
 Def.
 Council, Inc., 467 U.S. 837 (1984).
-Chevron deference was a two-step process that clarified how and when federal courts should defer to an agency regulation interpreting a statute.
-Chevron only applied in situations where a court had determined that the statutory language the agency was interpreting was ambiguous.
-If it was ambiguous, the court would consider whether the agency’s interpretation of the statutory language was “reasonable”.
-If it was reasonable, the court was required to defer to the agency’s interpretation.
-If it was not, the court would overrule the interpretation.
+Chevron deference was a two-step process that guided how and when federal courts should defer to an agency’s interpretation of a statute.
+It only applied when a court determined that the statutory language being interpreted by the agency was ambiguous.
+If the statute was ambiguous, the court would then consider whether the agency’s interpretation of the statutory language was “reasonable.”
+If deemed reasonable, the court was required to defer to the agency’s interpretation.
+If deemed unreasonable, the court would reject the agency’s interpretation.

 Loper Bright formally overturned Chevron.
 In a 6-3 decision, the Supreme Court held that “courts may not defer to an agency interpretation of the law simply because a statute is ambiguous[.]”
-Following the ruling, courts are instead required to exercise independent judgment in determining whether an administrative agency has acted within its statutory authority.
-Courts may still seek guidance from the agencies involved, but courts will no longer be required to defer to an agency’s interpretation of a statute.
+Following the ruling, courts are now required to exercise independent judgment in determining whether an administrative agency has acted within its statutory authority.
+Courts may still seek guidance from the relevant agency, but courts are no longer required to defer to an agency’s interpretation of a statute.

 In Corner Post, Inc. v.
 Bd. of Governors of the Fed.
 Rsrv.
 Sys., 144 S. Ct.
 2440 (2024), the Supreme Court extended the period of time during which a party may file a lawsuit challenging federal agency actions.
-According to 28 U.S.C.S. § 2401(a), the six-year statute of limitations began to run when an administrative agency’s action was “final.”
+According to 28 U.S.C. § 2401(a), the six-year statute of limitations began to run when an administrative agency’s action was “final.”
 In Corner Post, the Supreme Court ruled that an action becomes “final” when a plaintiff suffers an injury, rather than when a “final regulation” is released.
 This ruling expands the potential for plaintiffs to challenge federal agency rules and regulations that have been final for over six years.

 COOL for Ag Products at Retail

 As for the recordkeeping requirements, upon request by the USDA, suppliers and retailers must provide the USDA with documents allowing verification of the product’s origin and method of production within five (5) days.
 7 C.F.R. § 60.400(a)(2).
 For pre-labeled products, retailers are expected to keep documentation on the product’s country of origin and method of production for the time they retain the product.
-7 C.F.R. § 60.400(c)(1).
 Only products comingled for resale may provide multiple countries of origin.
 7 C.F.R. § 60.400(c)(1).
-The retailer has the responsibility of keeping documentation as long as the product is on hand, for prelabeled products the label is sufficient.
+The retailer has the responsibility of keeping documentation for as long as the product is on hand.
+For prelabeled products, the label is sufficient.
 7 C.F.R. § 60.400 (c)(2).
 For products that are not pre-labeled, retailers must keep the relevant documents for one year.
 7 C.F.R. § 60.400(c)(3).

 COOL Requirements for Beef and Pork